 When Bell graduated from Florida, he held the SEC records with 7,585 passing yards and 56 touchdowns.
 Hodson torched those numbers and they still hold up pretty strongly against the pass-heavy offenses of today at 17th for yards and 19th for touchdowns.

 Many of his school records only hold up since he started for four seasons.
 His single-season and game stats are not at the top of many lists, but he shows up in many different spots.
 His 1989 game against Tennessee is still one of the best in school history with 438 yards.
-That season is the seventh-best in LSU football history, too.

 Maybe the biggest moment for Hodson while playing in Baton Rouge came against the Auburn Tigers during his junior season in 1988.